-Collaborative law is an innovative approach to divorce that focuses on protecting the children and the family.
-In collaborative law, the client and lawyer work together with the other party and his or her lawyer without court intervention to share information, identify the problems to be resolved, and brainstorm solutions.
+Our attorneys are trained in collaborative law, which is an innovative approach to divorce that focuses on protecting the children and the family.
+In a collaborative process, the client and lawyer work together with the other party and his or her lawyer, without court intervention, to share information, identify the problems to be resolved, and brainstorm solutions.
 Collaborative lawyers work closely with financial and mental health professionals to bring about an enduring and respectful resolution that preserves family assets and relationships.
-Many people who have been through this process say it helps them attain their goals without the bitterness that often accompanies divorce litigation.
+Many people who have been through this process say it helped them attain their goals without the bitterness that often accompanies divorce litigation.

 In July 2016, the Uniform Law Commission (ULC) adopted the Uniform Family Law Arbitration Act (UFLAA).
 It can now be considered for enactment by state legislatures.
 Ideally, it will be enacted by all states and the District of Columbia so that there will be a uniform approach to arbitration of family law disputes across the U.S.

 Scope.
 Parties can agree to submit any existing or future family law dispute to binding arbitration, including division of property, a claim for spousal support, custody and child support, a claim of breach of a marital agreement or a dispute about how to implement the terms of such an agreement.
 A party who entered into an agreement to resolve a future child-related dispute by… MORE >

 Best Lawyers named partner Nancy Fax the Trust and Estates Lawyer of the Year in DC, Maryland and Virginia.
 Because the publication uses peer nominations to develop its selective list, we are especially proud of this recognition.
 Congratulations, Nancy!

 Additional Pasternak & Fidis attorneys were recognized as best lawyers in Maryland in their respective fields: